tuanta7/k6noz/services/README.md

 - **Server-side File Descriptor Limit**: Every open socket consumes a file descriptor.
 On Linux/macOS, the default soft limit (ulimit -n) is often 1024 and the recommend hard limit is 65,535.
 There is effectively no fixed port-based limit on the server side for WebSocket concurrency.
 - **Scaling**: For very high numbers of connections, horizontal scaling is typically employed to distribute connections across multiple servers, often with load balancers to manage incoming connections.

 ### 2.2.
-Multi Servers Sticky-session
+Multi Servers Sticky-session (For statless fallback)

 Sticky session, also known as session affinity, is a load balancing strategy where a client consistently connects to the same server across a session or multiple reconnects.

-### 2.3.
-Fallback Transport Mechanisms
+- Native WebSocket connections are stateful and remain bound to a single server instance for the lifetime of the connection; therefore, load balancer–level sticky sessions are not inherently required for correct WebSocket operation, provided that the connection itself is not redistributed mid-session.
+- Certain higher-level libraries, such as Socket.IO, may require sticky sessions when operating in transport fallback modes (for example, HTTP long polling).
+In such cases, multiple sequential HTTP requests belonging to the same logical session must be routed to the same server instance to preserve session state and ensure correct behavior.

+> [!NOTE]
-Some clients, due to restrictive firewalls, proxies, or legacy environments, won't be able to establish a WebSocket connection at all.
+> Some clients, due to restrictive firewalls, proxies, or legacy environments, won't be able to establish a WebSocket connection at all.

 ## 3. Trip History Storage: ClickHouse